SumUp and myPOS are increasingly similar payment products that cater to small businesses.

 With SumUp, you don’t have to close the account when you’re done using it, as it won’t charge you anything down the line.

-A big difference between the systems is where transactions are cleared.
+A big difference between the systems is how transactions clear.

-myPOS does not settle money in your bank account.
-Instead, transactions clear immediately in an online E-money Account.
-From here, you can manually transfer it to a bank account.
-The account comes with its own IBAN so you can use it as a central, international business account, ideal for cross-border payments.
+The myPOS account comes with its own IBAN so you can use it as a central, international business account for cross-border payments.
 It also allows you to create sub-accounts with different currencies to avoid currency conversion fees.

 Both offer a business card with fast access to funds

 Rather than paying to transfer from the myPOS E-money Account to bank account, you can use the complimentary myPOS Business Card for direct access to funds in the online account where transactions settle immediately.
-It is a Visa prepaid card that can be used anywhere accepting Visa, and you can withdraw cash.
+It is a Mastercard prepaid card that can be used anywhere, and you can withdraw cash.

-All of myPOS’s card machines come with a free Visa card for quick access to funds.
+All of myPOS’s card machines come with a free business card for quick access to funds.

-SumUp also gives you a business card, a prepaid Mastercard connected with the online business account.
-Card transactions settle in this account the next day, including weekends and Bank Holidays, so it’s SumUp’s fastest way to access funds.
+SumUp also gives you a prepaid Mastercard connected with the online business account.
+Card transactions settle in this account the next day, including weekends and Bank Holidays – SumUp’s fastest way to access funds.

 myPOS accepts European mobile wallets

 SumUp and myPOS accept similar card brands.
-They both accept Visa, Visa Electron, V Pay, Mastercard, Maestro, American Express and UnionPay as well as Apple Pay and Google Pay.
-On top of those, only SumUp accepts Diners Club and Discover cards, while only myPOS accepts JCB.
+They both accept Visa, V Pay, Mastercard, Maestro, American Express, JCB and UnionPay as well as Apple Pay and Google Pay.
+On top of those, only SumUp accepts Diners Club and Discover.

 These are more than enough for most merchants, but touristy shops may want myPOS’s additional options too: Samsung Pay, Bancontact and iDEAL.